LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Introduction

 Taking both Challenge 1 and Challenge 2 into consideration simultaneously is essential for maximizing the performance of LoRA fine-tuning in a federated learning setting.
 In this work, we propose a simple yet effective method, LoRA-FAIR (short for LoRA with \underline{F}ederated \underline{A}ggregation and \underline{I}nitialization \underline{R}efinement), designed to tackle both challenges concurrently.
 Specifically, we propose that, on the server side, the original averaged LoRA modules (e.g., $\mathbf{\bar{A}}$ and $\mathbf{\bar{B}}$) be kept fixed while introducing a correction term $\mathbf{\Delta B}$ to $\mathbf{\bar{B}}$.
-This way, the product of the fine-tuned \( \mathbf{\bar{B}} \) and \( \mathbf{\bar{A}} \) will closely approximate the ideal server update.
-To further enhance stability, we introduce a normalization term to ensure that the fine-tuned \( \mathbf{\bar{B}} \) remains close to its original averaged value, thereby preserving the average information from \( \mathbf{B} \) collected from each client.
-This modification not only maintains the global average insights embedded in \( \mathbf{\bar{B}} \) but also allows \( \mathbf{\bar{B}} \) to adjust dynamically to approximate the ideal global update \( \mathbf{\Delta W} \).
+This way, the product of the fine-tuned \( \mathbf{\bar{B}} + \mathbf{\Delta B} \) and \( \mathbf{\bar{A}} \) will closely approximate the ideal server update.
+To further enhance stability, we introduce a normalization term to ensure that the fine-tuned LoRA module remains close to its original averaged value, thereby preserving the average information collected from each client.
 Through this simple yet effective design, LoRA-FAIR provides an approach that approximates an ideal solution to both challenges by preserving the shared average information in the initial model while striving for accurate aggregation on the server side.
 Consequently, LoRA-FAIR maximizes the efficacy of LoRA fine-tuning within an FL framework, balancing performance improvements with computational efficiency.
 Our key contributions are summarized as follows: